No products in the cart

-As is inevitable at this time of year everyone is compiling lists of their own top 5 or 10 favourite must see scare flicks but we have thought outside the Blu-ray box with our own list.
+As is inevitable at this time of year everyone is compiling lists of their own top 5 or 10 favourite must see scare flicks, and this year is no different, but we’ve tried to think outside of the DVD box (sorry!) while compiling our list.

 **DISCLAIMER** The exorcist does not make our list.
 Why?
 Well, it’s a great film that was well ahead of its years when it was produced but it’s more comedy than horror.
-So you can stick your crucifix….
+So you know where you can shove your crucifix…..!

 5 – HEREDITARY